ianarawjo/splat/README.md

 - UX researchers organizing user feedback and research findings
 - Product managers clustering feature requests

+## Contributing

+Splat is offered as a community resource, completely free and open-source.
+Want a feature?
+Implement it yourself and raise a Pull Request!

-### Acknowledgements
+## Acknowledgements

-Splat is an open-source project of the [Montréal HCI](https://hci.iro.umontreal.ca/) group.
-The first version of Splat was originally vibe-coded with the help of Claude Sonnet 4.0, and iteratively adjusted by myself with further targeted AI help in VS Code.
+Splat was created by the [Montréal HCI](https://hci.iro.umontreal.ca/) group.
+The first version of Splat was originally vibe-coded by Ian Arawjo with the help of Claude Sonnet 4.0, and iteratively by myself with further targeted AI help in VS Code.

 The AI assistance and search results features were added by Jingyue Zhang, Ling Xin He, and Yunfan Shang.